-The peak spawning month for greater amberjack is during April and spawning aggregations are very vulnerable to fishing effort during this time of the year (SAFMC 2019a).
-Due to these concerns of high catch rates of spawning aggregations, Amendment 4 to the Snapper Grouper FMP (SAFMC 1991) implemented a spawning season closure for commercial harvest of greater amberjack in which commercial fishermen were restricted to a 3 fish per person per day limit (the same as the recreational bag limit at the time) during April.
-That possession limit and sale/purchase restrictions were further modified in Amendment 9 to the Snapper Grouper FMP (SAFMC 1998).
+The peak spawning month for greater amberjack is during April and spawning aggregations are very vulnerable to fishing effort during this time of the year (SAFMC 2019b).
+Due to concerns of high catch rates of greater amberjack in spawning aggregations, Amendment 4 implemented a spawning season closure for commercial harvest of greater amberjack in which commercial fishermen were restricted to a 3 fish per person per day limit (the same as the recreational bag limit at the time) during April (SAFMC 1991).
+Those possession limit and sale/purchase restrictions were further modified in Snapper Grouper Amendment 9 (SAFMC 1998).
 Currently, harvest and possession of greater amberjack is limited to one fish per person per day or one per person per trip during April each year, and subject to the prohibition on sale or purchase.

 Alternative 1 (No Action) offers some protection to spawning fish by currently allowing for a bag limit of only one fish per person per day or per trip which may have positive biological effects on the stock.
-Preferred Alternative 2 would also result in additional, and positive, indirect biological effects if greater harvest restrictions are applied during the peak spawning month of April.
+Preferred Alternative 2 would also result in additional positive, indirect biological effects if greater harvest restrictions are applied during the peak spawning month of April.
 Alternative 3 would have direct negative effects on the stock by removing the spawning closure during a peak spawning month for this species.
-Therefore, while both Alternative 1 (No Action) and Preferred Alternative 2 would offer some protection to the stock, overall, Preferred Alternative 2 would indirectly provide the greatest biological benefits compared to Alternative 1 (No Action) in that it encompasses stricter management measures for both sectors during spawning season.
-Whereas removing the spawning closure, as proposed under Alternative 3, could have negative biological effects relative to Alternative 1 (No
+Therefore, while both Alternative 1 (No Action) and Preferred Alternative 2 would offer some protection to the stock, overall, Preferred Alternative 2 would indirectly provide the greatest biological benefits compared to Alternative 1 (No Action) in that it encompasses stricter management measures for both sectors during the spawning season.
+Removing the spawning closure, as proposed under Alternative 3, could have negative biological effects relative to Alternative 1 (No Action) and Preferred Alternative 2, since harvest would be allowed during the peak spawning month.